 “Mum, come quick.
 My polar bear hurt its knee, and I’m going to fix it!”
 My daughter has a wonderfully vivid imagination.
-As I watched her playing doctors with her stuffed toys, it got me thinking about the purpose of playing dress-up in childhood.
+Watching her play doctors with her stuffed toys got me thinking about the purpose of playing dress-up in childhood.

 Why Your Child Needs a Dress-Up Chest